 Depend Only on Disney Transportation

 Disney provides complimentary bus and monorail service.
 Note: it’s complimentary.
 We can’t stress this point enough.
 While Disney has excellent transportation options they are under no obligation whatsoever to arrive or depart based on your schedule.
-During busy times or heavy construction buses could take up to an hour to arrive at your bus stop.
+During busy times or heavy construction, buses could take up to an hour to arrive at your bus stop.
 And the monorail may fill up a number of times before it’s finally your turn to get on.
 Please keep in mind you can always uber, lyft or use a traditional taxi if you’re up against a schedule.
-Just remembering this is an option can help you alleviate frustration at the bus depot.
+Just remembering this is an option that can help you alleviate frustration at the bus depot.
+Of all the Disney vacation mistakes to make, we’ve seen this one ruin the most vacation.
+Have a backup plan for Disney transportation.

 Treat this like it’s your Only Disney Vacation